sloh03/liri-node-app/README.md

 ### What Each Command Does

 ####  1. `node liri.js my-tweets`
-* Shows the text of the last 20 tweets
+* Shows text of 20 most recent tweets
-* Shows the date the tweet was created
+* Shows the date the tweets were created

 #### 2. `node liri.js spotify-this-song '<song name here>'`
 * Shows the following information about the song: